lf-data/dataviz-imdb/README.md

 ![image](image4.png)

-The followin is the used code in vega-lite:
+The used code in vega-lite:

 ```json
 {